Muccarini/Hangfire.Community.Dashboard.Forms/README.md

 ### 1. Support for Complex Job Parameters

-**v3** removes the previous limitation of only supporting simple types (string, int, bool, DateTime, Enum) as job parameters.
+**Hangfire.Dashboard.Management.Dynamic** removes the previous limitation of only supporting simple types (string, int, bool, DateTime, Enum) as job parameters.
 You can now pass:

 - **Custom Classes:**
   Classes are displayed in a collapsible panel.
 Only public properties with both getter and setter, and decorated with the `[DisplayData]` attribute, are shown.
 (Properties with circular references are excluded.)